CSJ486/zx-spectrum-tape-image-editor/README.md

 ## 🐛 Issues & Bug Reports
 Did you find a bug, graphical glitch, or tape compilation error?
 Or maybe you have a great idea for a new retro feature?
 We want to hear about it!
-Please use the GitHub Issue Tracker to report problems or request features:
+Please use the GitHub Issue to report problems or request features:

  * **Report a Bug:** Open a Bug Report